News

 This landmark event represents a stride in leveraging the power of Africa's creative industries to achieve socio-economic growth and enhance continental unity.

-The Africa Urban Forum (AUF), established by the African Union Commission and its member states during the Fourth Ordinary Session of the Specialized Technical Committee on Public Service, Local Government, Urban Development, and Decentralization (AU-STC No.8) held in Cairo, Egypt in August 2022, addressed the challenges and opportunities presented by rapid urbanisation in Africa.
+The Africa Urban Forum (AUF), was established by the African Union Commission and its member states during the Fourth Ordinary Session of the Specialized Technical Committee on Public Service, Local Government, Urban Development, and Decentralization (AU-STC No.8) held in Cairo, Egypt in August 2022, addressed the challenges and opportunities presented by rapid urbanisation in Africa.

 The AUF serves as a continental platform aimed at fostering an inclusive and holistic approach to unlocking the potential of urbanisation across Africa.
-The urban context is important to view as a tool in the context of the Culture and Creative Industry development because of the catalytic function of the Culture and Creative Industry density, if it is leveraged through supportive clusters, incubators and hubs, optimising costs, knowledge and expertise.
-The wider ecosystem in terms of policy and other sectors are also present and at arm's length.
+The urban context is important to view as a tool in the context of the Culture and Creative Industry development because of the catalytic function of the Culture and Creative Industry density if it is leveraged through supportive clusters, incubators and hubs, optimising costs, knowledge and expertise.
+The wider ecosystem in terms of policy and other sectors is also present and at arm's length.

 Africa's creative economy is under tapped

-The creative economy in Africa is a dynamic but under tapped engine of GDP growth and employment, with enormous potential to drive the continent's socio-economic transformation.
+The creative economy in Africa is a dynamic but under-tapped engine of GDP growth and employment, with enormous potential to drive the continent's socio-economic transformation.

 The global impact of cultural and creative industries generates annual revenues of almost $2.3bn and creates nearly 30 million jobs worldwide, with a significant portion of these jobs held by youth aged 15-29.
-The broader culture and creative sectors account for 3.1% of global Gross Domestic Product (GDP) and 6.2% of all employment (UNESCO).
+The broader culture and creative sectors account for 3.1% of global Gross Domestic Product (GDP) and 6.2% of all employment (Unesco).

 ILO estimates show that overall culture and creative industries accounted for 1.4% of global employment or 46.2 million jobs in 2019.
 The same report indicates that in 2019 Asia and the Pacific accounted for the largest share of global media and culture employment, 52%, while Africa accounts for 9%.